libdebug/libdebug/docs/quality_of_life/symbols.md

 | 4     | Parse the external debug file DWARF, if the file exists in the system. |
 | 5     | Download the external debug file using `debuginfod`.
 The file is cached in the default folder for `debuginfod`. |

-The default value is level 4.
+Upon searching for symbols, **libdebug** will proceed from the lowest level to the set maximum.

 !!!
 ABSTRACT "Example of setting the symbol resolution level"
     ```python
     from libdebug import libcontext

-    libcontext.sym_lvl = 5
+    libcontext.sym_lvl = 3
     d.breakpoint('main')
     ```